Norsninja/myassistant_project/README.md

 We welcome contributions to this project from anyone who is interested.
 If you have an idea for a new feature or improvement, please feel free to open an issue or pull request on GitHub.
 Together, we can continue to improve and expand this project.

 In the meantime, here's a joke to lighten the mood: Why was the computer cold?
 Because it left its Windows open!

+### Instructions

+1. Download and install the latest version of XAMPP.
+2. Install the required Python libraries.
+3. Install the OpenAI API key to the openaiapikey.txt file.
+4. Create a new MongoDB database and connect to it using the MongoClient command.
+5. Create the assistant.py, web-app.py and index.html files.
+6. Place the files in the root directory of the XAMPP installation.
+7. Start the Apache server in the XAMPP Control Panel.
+8. Open the web-app.py file in a text editor and set the Flask app to debug mode.
+9. Run the web-app.py file.
+10. Open the browser and navigate to http://localhost:5000